 If you're an Open Volume Licensing customer with a prepaid, one-year subscription, contact your partner to purchase a new product key for renewal.
 You'll receive instructions via email to activate your key in the Volume Licensing Service Center.
 To learn how to find a new partner, or the partner you've worked with in the past, see Find your Office 365 partner or reseller.

-If you have Office 365 Small Business, Office 365 Small Business Premium, or Office 365 Midsize Business, see Renew Office 365 small and midsized business subscriptions.
+If you have Office 365 Business, see Renew Office 365 for business.

 Let the subscription expire.